Margaret Aylward

 Margaret Louisa Aylward (1810-1889) was an Irish Catholic nun, philanthropist, and founder of the Sisters of the Holy Faith.

 Early life

 Margaret Aylward was born on 23 November 1810 in Thomas Street in Waterford to a wealthy merchant family.
-She was educated by the Ursuline nuns in Thurles, Co.
-Tipperary.
+She was educated by the Ursuline nuns in Thurles, County Tipperary.
 After doing some charitable work in Waterford in her early years, Aylward joined her sister in the Sisters of Charity in 1834 as a novice.
 She left the noviciate in 1836 and returned to Waterford to continue her charity work in a secular role.
 Aylward again attempted to join a religious order in 1846 when she entered the Ursuline noviciate in Waterford, however she left after two months.

 Charity work in Dublin

 By 1851, Aylward had moved to Dublin where she was active in re-energising the Ladies' Association of St Vincent de Paul.
 The Irish Famine led to a large-scale movement of people from rural areas into cities, including Dublin, which led to increased pressure on the charitable institutions of these areas.
 Aylward's efforts were part of this wider charitable effort to help the poor, particularly Catholics who were seen to be at risk of coercive religious conversion (known as Souperism).
 This association was concerned with the 'temporal as well as the spiritual relief of the sick poor in Dublin.'

 The Ladies' Association of St Vincent de Paul opened St Brigid's in 1856, an orphanage which had an anti-proselytising mission and claimed to 'rescue' Catholic children from Protestant agencies.
 The Ladies' Association often came into dispute with those involved in the Irish Church Missions and the ragged schools in Dublin, with members of the Ladies' Association distributing crucifixes to children attending the Protestant-run ragged schools and visiting the homes of parents who sent their children to them.
 The women involved in St Brigid's Orphanage organised themselves into a society called the Daughters of St. Brigid.
 However, while the establishment of St Brigid's brought Aylward closer to religious orders, historian Maria Luddy notes that in the 1850s, Aylward was not concerned with the establishment of a religious community, rather she wanted to 'live in a community of women who were united by their religious convictions but did not necessarily desire to take formal religious vows.'